The Holy Bible (album): Lyrics

 Whereas lyric-writing on the two previous albums was split fairly evenly between Richey Edwards and Nicky Wire, the lyrics on The Holy Bible were 70-75% written by Edwards, according to James Dean Bradfield.
-At the time of the album's 10th anniversary reissue Wire claimed to be largely responsible for "Ifwhiteamericatoldthetruthforonedayit'sworldwouldfallapart" (which cites the actor River Phoenix) and "This Is Yesterday", contributing only titles to some of the other songs.
+At the time of the album's 10th anniversary reissue Wire claimed to be largely responsible for "Ifwhiteamericatoldthetruthforonedayit'sworldwouldfallapart" (which cites the actor River Phoenix in the lines 'Big Mac / Smack / Phoenix, R. / Please smile, y'all') and "This Is Yesterday", contributing only titles to some of the other songs.
 However, on later inspection of his notebooks, Wire was surprised to find he had contributed more lyrics than he had previously remembered, having also written portions of "Of Walking Abortion" and "Mausoleum" and some lines from "Faster".
 He now believed himself responsible for around 30% of the words on the album.

 The album's lyrics deal with subjects including prostitution, American consumerism, British imperialism, freedom of speech, the Holocaust, self-starvation, serial killers, the death penalty, political revolution, childhood, fascism and suicide.
 According to Q: "the tone of the album is by turns bleak, angry and resigned".
 The same magazine commented in 1994 that "even a cursory glance at the titles will confirm that this is not the new Gloria Estefan album".

 Sean Moore has described the content of the lyrics as being "as far as Richey's character could go".
 According to Bradfield: "Some of the lyrics confused me.
 Some [...] were voyeuristic and some were coming from personal experience [...]
-I remember getting the lyrics to 'Yes' and thinking 'You crazy fucker, how do I write music for this?'".
+I remember getting the lyrics to 'Yes' and thinking 'You crazy fucker, how do I write music for this?'"
 Critic Simon Price notes that the potential radio-friendliness of the song is undermined by its focus on the subject of prostitution and the recurrence of sexual swearing in the lyric.

 Interviewed at the time of the album's release, Nicky Wire said that the track "Ifwhiteamericatoldthetruthforonedayit'sworldwouldfallapart" was "not a completely anti-American song", but instead was about "how the most empty culture in the world can dominate in such a total sense".
 The title of the song has been repeatedly attributed to Lenny Bruce without any clear source for this claim given.
 It is possible that an error of attribution has arisen as a result of the band's discussion around Bruce, free speech and 'PCP'.